amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 In contrast, grammar is too hard in that, in its most general form, detecting grammatical errors is AI-hard, requiring artificial intelligence that at least matches human-level intelligence and a native speaker's ear to identify errors.
 Extant :sc:`nlp` techniques that deal with grammar are unavoidably statistical :cite:`Bird:2009:NLP`, meaning grammar checks would guarantee some degree of false positives.
+Furthermore, standard :sc:`nlp` techniques for syntax parsing are designed to extract accurate structures from correct text, not to identify the nearby structures that were likely to be intended.
-Grammar relies on analysing sentences and even paragraphs in their entirety, and it returns non-unique solutions, meaning processing times will be greater and the diagnosis may be indeterminant.
+Grammar relies on analysing sentences and even paragraphs in their entirety, and if one assumes that errors are made there will almost always be non-unique solutions, meaning processing times will be greater and the diagnosis may be indeterminate.
+Even when a rule is well prescribed indeterminacy can result in cases where which correctness hinges on knowing the intended meaning: e.g., where some possessive clauses' apostrophes are grammatically well-placed, while some possessive clauses' apostrophe is misplaced.
 Correcting grammatical errors can be as challenging as detecting them.

 Instead of focusing on grammar, we consider errors of usage and style: redundancy, jargon, illogic, clichés, sexism, misspelling, inconsistency, misuse of symbols, malapropisms, oxymorons, security gaffes, hedging, apologizing, pretension, and more.